altrecsys/altrecsys.github.io/content/program/index.md

     -- Robin Burke, Information Science, University of Colorado, Boulder; Morgan Sylvester, Independent Scholar, Louisville, Colorado

 Abstract:
 We define userist recommendation as an approach to recommender systems framed in terms of the relation between the user and system.
 Post-userist recommendation posits a larger field of relations in which multiple stakeholders are embedded and distinguishes a recommendation function (which can potentially connect creators with audiences) from a generative one.
 We argue that in the era of generative media, userist recommendation becomes indistinguishable from personalized media generation, and therefore post-userist recommendation is the only path forward for recommender systems research.
+[Extended Version](https://arxiv.org/abs/2410.11870)

 * _**Let’s Talk about Sex, Mr ChatBot**_
   --   Kim Falk, Binary Vikings & Robin Verachtert, Binary Vikings

 Abstract: Almost any news source, whether a regular newspaper, LinkedIn, or similar, will tell you these days that ChatGPT and LLMs will generally solve any problem, steal your job and do a better job.
 We see one blog post after another showing how to create a cold start recommenders with an LLM without providing user data that outperforms SOTA algorithms.
 The LLM just “knows.”
 However, this is only true for domains and topics often discussed on the internet and topics falling within the ethics and rules of the country where the model was created or indeed, the company itself.
 As soon as you move away from those, you start having problems.
 Sex toys and Scandinavian languages might both be extreme examples, but it does illustrate problems and biases which are introduced into our systems.
+[Extended Version](https://kimfalk.org/2024/10/20/lets-talk-about-sex-mr-chatbot/)

 * _**A Centralized Configuration Driven Modeling Framework for Personalization in Banking and Finance**_ -- Lucas Vinh Tran, JP Morgan Chase & Jay Katukuri, JP Morgan Chase